Configure Gateway API resources across namespaces

 test-destination

-Deploy a HTTPRoute that sends traffic to the service.
+Deploy an HTTPRoute that sends traffic to the Service:

 namespace

 fields in both the parent and backend references.
-By default, entries here attempt to use the same namespace as the HTTPRoute if you do not specify a namespace. -
+By default, entries here attempt to use the same namespace as the HTTPRoute if you don’t specify a namespace. -

 curl -s "$PROXY_IP/echo"